docker-library/docs/postgres/README.md

 ### `POSTGRES_USER`

 This optional environment variable is used in conjunction with `POSTGRES_PASSWORD` to set a user and its password.
-This varible will create the specified user with superuser power and a database with the same name.
+This variable will create the specified user with superuser power and a database with the same name.
 If it is not specified, then the default user of `postgres` will be used.